LibrariesHacked/schema-librarydata/docs/physical-visits.md

 The count start and end is the report period the count is for.

 Detailed reporting is encouraged.
-For example, the reporting could be on a daily basis, in which case the start and end would be the same.
+For example, the reporting could be on a daily basis, in which case the start and end dates would be the same.
 This would be good for analysis, such as comparing library use on different days of the week.

 #### Count type

 At the moment we are not prescribing a standard way to report count type.
 It is up to each library service to describe their method in their own words.
-We recommend using concise wording in this field.
+We recommend using concise and consistent wording in this field.
 If details about the count type(s) are needed they should be added to the dataset metadata.

 ### Potential problems